Howmet (HWM)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, Howmet’s has increased over the last few years.
+Howmet’s ROIC has increased significantly over the last few years.
 This is a great sign when paired with its already strong returns.
 It could suggest its competitive advantage or profitable growth opportunities are expanding.

 10. Balance Sheet Assessment

-Howmet reported $536 million of cash and $3.32 billion of debt on its balance sheet in the most recent quarter.
+Howmet reported $742 million of cash and $3.05 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

-With $2.04 billion of EBITDA over the last 12 months, we view Howmet’s 1.4× net-debt-to-EBITDA ratio as safe.
-We also see its $79 million of annual interest expenses as appropriate.
+With $2.41 billion of EBITDA over the last 12 months, we view Howmet’s 1.0× net-debt-to-EBITDA ratio as safe.
+We also see its $64 million of annual interest expenses as appropriate.
 The company’s profits give it plenty of breathing room, allowing it to continue investing in growth initiatives.

-11. Key Takeaways from Howmet’s Q1 Results
+11. Key Takeaways from Howmet’s Q4 Results

 12. Is Now The Time To Buy Howmet?

-Wall Street analysts have a consensus one-year price target of $180.60 on the company (compared to the current share price of $178.87).
+Wall Street analysts have a consensus one-year price target of $246.75 on the company (compared to the current share price of $236.31).